GSK raises $853 million by halving stake in South African drugmaker

 Britain's biggest drugmaker will remain a 6.2 percent shareholder in Aspen and has undertaken not to sell any more shares in the South African group for 180 days.

 GSK said on Friday it had sold 28.2 million Aspen shares at a 372 rand each, compared to Thursday's closing price of 406.5.
-The sale was handled by Citi and UBS.
+The sale was handled by Citi (C.N) and UBS UBSN.S.

 In November 2013, GSK sold another similar sized tranche of Aspen stock for 250 rand a share.

-Simon Dingemans, GSK’s chief financial officer, said the disposal would help give his company flexibility to invest in new opportunities in the wake of a $20 billion-plus asset swap transaction with Novartis.
+Simon Dingemans, GSK’s chief financial officer, said the disposal would help give his company flexibility to invest in new opportunities in the wake of a $20 billion-plus asset swap transaction with Novartis NOVN.VX.

 GSK said that the net profit on the disposal would not be included in core operating profit and core earnings in 2015, and GSK would no longer account for Aspen as an associate.